amaanmakhani/Codingprojects/README.md

 - CSC 230 (Assembly)
   - Intro to assembly and embedded systems
 - Seng 265 (C and Python)
-  - Software development methods and testing teqnichues
+  - Software development methods and testing teqnichyes
-  - continuous program program
+  - Testers are in the automatic testers folder
 - Automatic testers (scripting unix and windows)
   - test scripts for assignments
 ## Code contained from the following projects: